 Payment of Financial Planning Program Fees

-Payment of financial planning fees is executed on either a monthly, quarterly or annual basis.
+Payment of financial planning fees is executed on either a monthly or semi-annual basis.
 Monthly fees are due in advance of each month.
-Should the client cancel during the first 3 months after initiating the service, the financial planning work will continue throughout the remainder of the quarter, an invoice will be generated and the remaining fee for the quarter will be due immediately.
-Quarterly fees are paid quarterly in advance.
-Annual fees are due upfront and are non-refundable upon cancellation.
+Should the client cancel during the first 30 days after initiating the service, the financial planning work will continue throughout the remainder of the month, an invoice will be generated and the remaining fee will be due immediately.
+Semi-Annual fees are due upfront and are non refundable upon cancellation.

 Clients are responsible for the payment of all third-party fees (i.e. custodian fees, brokerage fees, mutual fund fees, transaction fees, etc.).
 Those fees are separate and distinct from the fees and expenses charged by FCA.
 Please see Item 12 of this brochure regarding broker-dealer/custodian.